-This detection of the \gr\ flaring events from \tgt\ in its quiescent state helps identify the source as another microquasar with detectable \gr\ emission, and moreover exhibits interesting features among \gr\ microquasars.
-For example, no significant detection was found during the outburst or mini-outburst when jet ejection was observed at radio and millimeter frequencies or indirectly derived from X-ray observations \citep{tet+17,tet+19,wal+17}.
-If the detection at the end of the outburst during MJD~57251--57253 was true, it might provide a hint to the physical process, any particular jet activity, at that end phase.
-In order to understand how high-energy emission is related to jet activity in such a case, simultaneous $\gamma$-ray and radio detection will provide key information.
-However it is not easy to obtain such detection since based on our search, detectable \gr\ flaring events from \tgt\ are rare.
-Finally, different from Cyg X-3 and Cyg X-1 (note that SS~433 is a peculiar case; \citealt{abe+18}) that have a high-mass companion, this binary belongs to the more-general low-mass X-ray binary (LMXB) class.
-We thus may consider that LMXBs with jets (including neutron star LMXBs; e.g., \citealt{rus+06}) might all be able to produce some sorts of \gr\ emission, and searches for short-term flaring events among them might produce interesting results.
+It is notable that different from Cyg X-3 and Cyg X-1 (as SS~433 is a peculiar case; \citealt{abe+18}) that have a high-mass companion, \tgt\ belongs to the more general low-mass X-ray binary (LMXB) class.
+We thus may consider that LMXBs with jets (including neutron star LMXBs; e.g., \citealt{rus+06}) might all be able to produce some sorts of \gr\ emission, and searches for short-term flaring events from them might produce interesting results.

-\acknowledgements We thank F. Xie for useful discussion about jet activity in different black-hole X-ray binaries.
+\acknowledgements We are grateful for constructive suggestions from anonymous referees.
+We thank F. Xie for useful discussion about jet activity in different black-hole X-ray binaries.
 This research made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Shanghai Astronomical Observatory.
 This research was supported by the National Program on Key Research and Development Project (Grant No. 2016YFA0400804) and the National Natural Science Foundation of China (11633007, U1738131).
 Z.W. acknowledges the support by the Original Innovation Program of the Chinese Academy of Sciences (E085021002).